Flow Imaging Microscopy to Enhance Particle Analysis of Printer Toner

 FlowCam collage of printer toner aggregates showing particle properties

-Another reason that FIM is a valuable tool for ink and toner manufacturers, is that it gives you the ability to see not only the whole particle size distribution (PSD), but also the ability to analyze specific ranges and outliers separately, which can be done with software filters based upon morphology characteristics.
+VisualSpreadsheet also allows you to see not only the whole particle size distribution (PSD) but also to analyze specific ranges and outliers separately, which can be done with software filters based on morphology characteristics.

 FlowCam VisualSpreadsheet showing data filtered by a variety of properties